oena/oena.github.io/_posts/2020-10-08-post4-Spotify_Songs_DB.md

 readtime: true
 ---

-# Adding the Spotify Songs dataset to a database

 This week, I'll be using the [Tidy Tuesday Spotify Songs dataset](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-01-21/readme.md) to practice working with SQL a bit.
 If you're curious, the link to the dataset has more information on how this was gathered too.

 Let's start by getting the data and setting up.